 I have listed most of these expenses below.
 Please note: These expenses are approximations only – they may vary depending on suppliers, and are prone to frequent changes.

 Mortgage application – Typically not more than several hundred dollars.
 It is possible that your lender may waive this.

-Legal fees (including disbursements) – Expect to pay between $900 -$1100 for a real estate lawyer, but cost varies depending on the extent of services provided.
-Due at closing.
+Legal fees (including disbursements) – Expect to pay between $1000 -$1300 for a real estate lawyer or a notary.
+This cost varies depending on the extent of services provided.
+This is due at closing.

 Property site survey - If there is not one available you may want to pay for one if you plan to put up a fence. $350.- $450